approvals/ApprovalTests.Java/approvaltests/docs/Features.md

 to your test class will invoke 1 of 2 options

 *  On success
-If there are no changes, nothing will happen.
-Otherwise, a dialog will appear asking for a commit message .
+A dialog will appear asking for a commit message.
 Once given it will commit all files with that message
 ![prompt](images/commit_dialog.png)

 * On failure